Kanakbaghel/DS_learning_path/README.md

 ---
 ## INTRODUCTION

-Welcome to our repository, IIT Guwahati's Post Graduate Certificate in Data Science and Business Analytics with Gen AI (March 2025)
+Welcome to our repository, We are Learners of Postgraduation Programme in Data Science and Business Analytics with Generative AI*
+*Emeritus @ IIT Guwahati ...!

+This repository serves as a central hub for our collective learning journey.
+It is designed to:

+- **Collect and organize valuable resources** related to Data Science, Business Analytics, and Generative AI.
+- **Share notes, code snippets, projects, and tutorials** contributed by members.
+- **Foster collaboration and peer learning** among all participants.
+- **Track progress and milestones** throughout the programme.

+Our goal is to build a rich, well-structured knowledge base that benefits every member and future learners alike.

 ----
 ## Outcome